aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/utilize-aspose-words-in-other-programming-languages/use-aspose-words-for-net-via-com-interop/_index.md

 - Using COM objects in your programming language.
 See your programming language documentation and the language-specific topics further in this documentation.
 - Working with COM objects exposed by .NET COM Interop.
 See [Interoperating With Unmanaged Code](http://msdn.microsoft.com/en-us/library/sd10k43k.aspx) and [Exposing .NET Framework Components to COM](http://msdn.microsoft.com/en-us/library/zsfww439%28v=vs.110%29.aspx) in MSDN.
 - Aspose.Words document object model.
-See Aspose.Words [Programmer’s Guide](http://www.aspose.com/docs/display/wordsnet/Programmers+Guide) and [API Reference](http://www.aspose.com/docs/display/wordsnet/Aspose.Words+for+.NET+API+Reference).
+See Aspose.Words [Developer Guide](https://docs.aspose.com/words/net/developer-guide/) and [API Reference](https://apireference.aspose.com/words/net).
 #### **Register Aspose.Words for .NET with COM Interop**
 After installation, you need to register Aspose.Words for COM Interop using the regasm.exe utility.